-I’m happy to let you know that our summer edition of Kernels is landing in mailboxes and available online.
+The summer edition of Kernels has now landed in mailboxes and online.

 In this issue you’ll read about community leaders and their visions for food security.
 Vermont Foodbank’s role is to support those visions—engaging people who are dedicated to seeing their neighbors thrive and lifting community voices to shape policies and programs in ways that benefit us all.